12ramsake/FKWC/README.md

 If you just want to use an implementation of the test, just choose a package that computes the depth values you want to use, e.g., fda.usc, and compute the depth values
-After you have the depth values, just use the rank test function in R; kruskal.wallis()
+After you have the depth values, just use the rank test function in R; kruskal.wallis().
+If you have trouble running the test, please contact me at kramsay2@yorku.ca